karayabin/universe-snapshot/universe/UniverseTools/doc/api/UniverseTools/DependencyTool/getDependencyList.md

 See the [universe dependencies document](https://github.com/lingtalfi/TheScientist/blob/master/universe-dependencies-2019.md) for more information.

-The array is a list of dependencyItem, each of which being an array with 3 items:
+The array is a list of dependencyItem, each of which being an array with 3 entries:

-- 0: the galaxy identifier/ download technique
+- 0: the galaxy identifier/ dependency system
 - 1: the dependency item (name, url, ...).
+- 2: an array of the post install directives (if any)